AshDubey8/ashdubey/src/pages/blog/gpu-vs-vpu.md

 ---
 layout: ../../layouts/BlogPost.astro
-title: "GPUs vs VPUs for Video Processing: A Technical Comparison"
+title: "GPUs vs VPUs for Video Processing Technical Comparison"
 description: "Deep dive into GPU and VPU architectures for video streaming.
 Learn when to use each, performance metrics, and real-world implementation strategies."
 date: "2025-09-07"
 readTime: "10 min read"
 ---

-# GPUs vs VPUs for Video Processing: Choosing the Right Hardware
+# GPUs vs VPUs for Video Processing and Choosing the Right Hardware

 *A comprehensive guide to understanding GPU and VPU architectures for video streaming applications*